rsre/HAReolink/README.md

 microphone access only when the control is pressed and releases the microphone immediately afterward.
 Home Assistant must be opened over HTTPS (or localhost) because browsers block microphone capture on insecure origins.

-When the browser reports an insecure context, the card displays an HTTPS warning and disables push-to-talk.
-Browser-recognized secure localhost addresses continue to work without a certificate.

 Click the video to open Home Assistant's native camera dialog, or set `disable_popup` to `true` to disable that behavior.
 Set `hide_title` to `true` for